Saenchai

+Suphachai Saepong (ศุภชัย แสนพงษ์; born July 30, 1980), known professionally as Saenchai (แสนชัย), is a Thai professional Muay Thai fighter and former professional boxer.
+He is a former six-time Lumpinee Stadium champion across four divisions as well as the 1999 and 2008 Sports Writers Association of Thailand Fighter of the Year.
+Nicknamed the "Ultimate Boxer from Sarakham", he is often regarded as one of the greatest and most talented fighters in the history of Muay Thai.

+Saenchai would often give up weight to find worthy opponents in Thailand, and from 2003 to 2014 only lost two times in Thailand when the weights were equal, with all other losses happening when he was forced to have a weight disadvantage to make the fights more equal.
 Since 2010 he has fought 88 times in 15 countries and is perhaps the most active international fighter.
 He is known for his excellent head movement, defensive footwork, unconventional kicks, and jumping attacks.
 His speed, athleticism, and the large variety in his unorthodox arsenal made him an exceptionally difficult opponent to prepare for.
+Incorporating Muay Boran style kicks and manoeuvres, he is known as a showman.
 He retired from serious competition in Thailand in 2014 and now solely competes in showcase fights around the world against foreign, usually bigger opponents.
 Upon retiring from competition on the Thai circuit he was still able to make 130 pounds, with his final fight being forced to make 129 pounds.

 Since 2014, Saenchai has frequently competed at the Thai Fight promotion, a Thailand-based promotion.
-He has often been the headliner at more recent Thai Fight events and has won four King's Cup titles with the promotion at 67 kg and 70 kg.
-He holds the promotion's records for most titles with 4 and all-time wins with 43.
+He has often been the headliner at more recent Thai Fight events and has won five King's Cup titles with the promotion at 67 kg and 70 kg.
+He holds the promotion's records for most titles with 5 and all-time wins with 52.
+As a professional boxer, he fought in the featherweight division and retired with an undefeated record.
+Outside his competitive fighting career, Saenchai has appeared in films and documentaries such as Yamada: The Samurai of Ayothaya (2010) and Lumpinee (2018).

 Biography

 Early career

 Saenchai started learning Muay Thai when he was 8 years old.
 He decided to start learning Muay Thai in Jocky gym when his friend's elder brother received a prize after a bout.
 He debuted after training for only a week, and he won his first bout by decision receiving 30 Baht (≒$1).

 He started fighting in Bangkok when he was 14 years old, then transferred to Kamsing gym owned by Somluck Kamsing.
 Kamsing paid 300,000 Baht as a transfer fee.
 This is the reason Saenchai's ring name was Saenchai Sor.Khamsing (แสนชัย ส.คำสิงห์).

-In 1997 at age 16 Saenchai won the title of Lumpinee stadium championship at super flyweight.
+In 1997, at age 16, Saenchai won the title of Lumpinee stadium championship at super flyweight.
 When he was 18, he won the title of Lumpinee stadium championship at bantamweight.